cyberaide/bookmanager-service/paper/vonLaszewski-bookmanager.md

 ## Idea

-We have a tool called "cyberaide bookmanager" [@pypi-las-bookmanager][@github-las-bookmanager] that can create books based on markdown files that are then distributed online in Github (it's not only for data science and cloud computing, but that is where we have most of the material).
+We have a tool called *cyberaide bookmanager* [@pypi-las-bookmanager][@github-las-bookmanager] that can create books based on markdown files that are then distributed online in Github (it's not only for data science and cloud computing, but that is where we have most of the material).

 ## Design Aspects